ConsolesandCasks/CGB-R/README.md

 The LCD rail IC is an Analog Devices/Linear Technology LT3463(A) designed to save space by using as few components and be as compact in component size as possible.
 The IC has decent efficiency and is capable of supplying significantly higher current than necessary for the LCD rails.
 One additional benefit here is the rails are regulated, where on a stock GBC they are unregulated.

 ### Load Switch
 The Power Good signal on the TPS61033 connects to the enable on a TI TPS22919 Load Switch.
 The output of the Load Switch is signals to the enable line on the LT3463 chip (which is powered directly by the TPS61033).
 This output also is what powers the system.
 I've added this component to ensure proper sequencing, to help limit inrush current issues, to help stabilize the main DC/DC and low voltage cutoff at low battery levels, and as added peace of mind short circuit protection.
-CURRENTLY TESTING ALTERNATIVE LOAD SWITCH PARTS FOR IMPROVED PERFORMANCE

 ## Testing
 The current design is my 6th revision of this board so it has gone through many iterations.
 I've changed the primary regulator multiple times and added the load switch to help with the sequencing, low power shutdown, and inrush current concerns.
 My testing shows this is at least comparable in efficiency as a stock regulator, perhaps slightly more efficient.
 Life testing has shown it to improve on stock under most of my tests.
 It powers on with AAA NiMHs at 2.0v, but won't do that with an EZ-Flash in the system.

 I have analyzed version 1.3's noise, inrush, and various other factors on an oscilloscope and compared those to stock.
 This was part of the reason for adding the load switch on the output.
 By the numbers, the regulator is "less noisy" than stock - but due to the cyclical nature of that noise - it does reflect a small hum onto the input rail.
 Because the CGB runs the audio amp off of the batteries directly, this noise is slightly audible (and will vary system to system).
 While system volume is set high, this audible noise is LESS than the stock CGB.
 When the system volume is set low, the audible noise is higher than a stock CGB.

+I have noticed that the condition of the speaker, speaker capacitor (C38), volume potentiometer, and power switch is a large factor in this particular noise.

+Clean your power switch and volume knob, and replace C38 and your speaker if they're in poor condition.

 ## License